-Laura Whitcomb is a surrealist scholar and the director of Label Curatorial, which focuses on lesser-known artists and movements of the West Coast.
-She has worked at the Gala – Salvador Dalí Foundation at the Dalí Theatre Museum in Figueres, Spain, while also contributing essays for exhibitions at the Dalí Museum in Florida.
+Laura Whitcomb who is interviewed here about Paulina Peavy, is a surrealist scholar who focusses on the surrealism’s impact on the West Coast.
+She has worked at the Gala – Salvador Dalí Foundation at the Dalí Theatre Museum in Figueres, Spain while also contributing essays for exhibitions Dalí Museum Florida.

 After a curatorial residency at the Lucid Art Foundation she worked as an archivist for the second generation surrealist Gordon Onslow Ford contributing an essay for the Sonoma Valley Museum’s exhibition on the S.S.
 Vallejo ferryboat where Surrealists and Beat era artists notably which was followed by her curated show Warner Jepson: Indeterminate Convergences at the Center for the Arts Eagle Rock which presented Wallace Berman, Ruth Asawa, Bruce Conner and others.
 In 2019, Whitcomb organized and was the curatorial director for the retrospective of the San Francisco Dilexi Gallery which took place at six galleries across Los Angeles and San Francisco.